nasa/Transform-to-Open-Science-Book/_sources/Open_Science_Cookbook/Your_Open_Science_Journey.md

 ## Section 3: Open Science at Work

 Now that you have committed to adopting open science into your work, you may be wondering how the core skills listed above fit into a scientific workflow.
 This next section walks through how they relate to different aspects of research, and introduces additional tools.
-These recommendations mirror the structure that will be used in NASA’s Open Science Core Curriculum or [“OpenCore,”](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/OpenCore) which will be released online in Spring 2023.
+These recommendations mirror the structure that will be used in NASA’s [Open Science Curriculum](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/) which will be released online in Spring 2023.

 ### Ethos of Open Science: The values that drive open science practice